groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/remove-artifacts-text-formatting-pdf/_index.md

 ### Is there a trial version available for testing GroupDocs.Watermark for .NET?
 Yes, you can download a free trial version of GroupDocs.Watermark for .NET from [here](https://releases.groupdocs.com/).
 ### Where can I find additional support and resources for GroupDocs.Watermark for .NET?
-You can visit the official GroupDocs forum [here](https://forum.groupdocs.com/c/watermark/19) for any assistance or queries regarding GroupDocs.Watermark for .NET.
+You can visit the GroupDocs forum [here](https://forum.groupdocs.com/c/watermark/19) for any assistance or queries regarding GroupDocs.Watermark for .NET.